 Within stores, Apple Pay transactions are treated in the same way as your current credit and debit transactions.
 You'll have the same liability rules applied to Apple Pay transactions.

 Within apps and websites, Apple Pay transactions might be treated more favorably than standard transactions with a credit or debit card.
 Liability for transactions might shift to the issuer.
-Contact your payment provider to learn how you can benefit from liability shift for Apple Pay payments within your app.
+Contact your payment provider to learn how you can benefit from liability shift for Apple Pay payments within your app and website.

 How do I let my customers know that they can pay with Apple Pay?